 Network Security Monitoring with AI Agents

 Network security monitoring is crucial for identifying and responding to threats in real-time.
 With the advent of Artificial Intelligence (AI), organizations can leverage AI agents to enhance their network security posture.
-This tutorial will guide you through the process of implementing AI agents for network security monitoring, covering prerequisites, setup, and practical implementation steps.
+This tutorial will guide you through the process of implementing AI agents for network security monitoring, covering prerequisites, setup, practical implementation steps, and advanced strategies to maximize the benefits of AI-driven security.

 ## Prerequisites